 Origin of mast cells

-Mast cells are derived from the bone marrow, but unlike other white blood cells, mast cells are released into the blood and do not fully mature until they are recruited into tissue where they undergo terminal differentiation.
+Mast cells are derived from the bone marrow, but mast cells are released into the blood, unlike other white blood cells.
+They do not fully mature until they are recruited into the tissue, undergoing terminal differentiation.

 Stem cell factor is an essential cytokine for mast cell development, proliferation, and survival.

-Mast cells can be distinguished from other cell types in tissue sections by staining with toludine blue which stains mast cells blue.
+Mast cells can be distinguished from other cell types in tissue sections by staining with toluidine blue, which stains mast cells blue.

-Mast cells are produced in the bone marrow, travel through the circulatory system, and enter all tissues of the body.
+Mast cells are produced in the bone marrow, travel through the circulatory system, and enter all body tissues.